 Monero: XMR The "Privacy Token"

-For years, Bitcoin was the only payment accepted on the Silk Road.
-Today, the privacy-oriented cryptocurrency Monero is said to be a criminals’ coin.
-To what extent this is fair or true is difficult to state with objectivity.
-As a digital currency however, Monero has promising underlying tech.
+Monero has promising underlying tech.
 It uses “ring signatures” to scramble transactions for privacy.
 It is arguably the most private digital currency and this is becoming increasingly valued by consumers.
 After all, you don’t need to be buying a gun to want your online purchase to be anonymous.
-If Monero’s darker side does not leave a sour taste in your mouth, then you could consider investing in it.
 And where privacy is concerned, this is one of the best cryptocurrencies to buy right now.

 Bitcoin: Strength In Numbers

-Bitcoin was the first, and it may not be the last, but it is the biggest cryptocurrency.
-A single Bitcoin would set you back roughly $35,000 (current market price), and this alma mater of cryptocurrency dwarfs its competitors.
-With a market capitalization of $669.4 billion, Bitcoin is not going anywhere in a rush.
-Like most cryptocurrencies, however, Bitcoin is better viewed as a speculative investment than a viable alternative to fiat currencies.
+Bitcoin was the first, and it may not be the last, but it is most definitely the biggest cryptocurrency.
+Like most cryptocurrencies, Bitcoin is better viewed as a speculative investment than a viable alternative to fiat currencies.
 You still can’t whip out your Bitcoin wallet to pay for that cappuccino because the transaction speeds are too slow, and the fees are too high.

 From an investor’s perspective, Bitcoin is crypto gold.
 The fact that Bitcoin’s supply is capped at 21 million coins makes it inflation-proof.
-Even in the volatile waters of the cryptocurrency market, Bitcoin has weathered the storm and climbed steadily by 276% in 2020 alone.
+Even in the volatile waters of the cryptocurrency market, Bitcoin has weathered the storm and climbed steadily in 2021, reaching a new all-time high of $67,000 (in October 2021).
 Of course, nothing is too big to fail, and competitors like Ethereum and Ripple are closing the gap.
 The environmental concerns around the mining of Bitcoin have dented its value in the markets.
 Also, the fact that an individual like Elon Musk appears to control the value of Bitcoin with a single tweet highlights the risk of putting all your eggs in the Bitcoin basket.

 Nonetheless, if you want to purchase cryptocurrency, it is worth exploring Bitcoin.
 You don’t need a whole token; you can purchase as little as $25 worth of Bitcoin on certain brokers and exchanges.